CtrlK

 Distinctiveness Conflict Risk

-Clear niche focused specifically on security incident response with distinct domain-specific triggers like 'ransomware', 'DDoS', 'containment', 'eradication' that are unlikely to conflict with general security or documentation skills.
+Clear niche focused specifically on security incident response with distinct triggers like 'data breach', 'ransomware', 'DDoS', 'containment', 'eradication'.
+Unlikely to conflict with general security or documentation skills due to specific incident-focused terminology.

 3 / 3